dotnet/roslyn/README.md

 Apply the `[IdeFact]` attribute to tests that need to run in the IDE.
 After building the project, the tests will appear in **Test Explorer** where they can be launched for running and/or debugging directly.

+# Contributing

+Please see [CONTRIBUTING.md](CONTRIBUTING.md) for information about our Code of Conduct and contributing guidelines.